 Access the new Analytics 2.0 platform

-If your organization has access to Analytics 2.0, you will see an upgrade banner at the top of your Analytics page.
+If your organization has access to Analytics 2.0, you can access Analytics from the left sidebar.

 Step 1 - Navigate to Analytics